-- 1. The Writing Reading Center (WRC)/ Student Success Center: you may be able to hold your office hours at the WRC in the Library temporarily.
+- 1. The Writing Reading Center (WRC)/ Student Success Center: you may be able to hold your office hours.
 The good thing about holding office hours there is that it will encourage your students to come and use that space; plus, you will be available to help students other than your own who might need help.
 But then again you will be asked to help students other than your own when in fact you might not have time for it.
-The space is also a bit noisy and the students and you might get a bit distracted.
-Finally, you will not be able to store any of your material there and you will not have your own designated space, as it is open to all.
 But overall it is a good option. - 2.
 SHARING: another option is to ask full-time instructors if they are willing to share their offices with part-time instructors.
-Very often offices are empty while the full-timers are on sabbatical or other types of leaves.
-In addition, many full-timers will let you share office space.
 If you choose to do this make sure you coordinate your schedules so that your office hours are not overlapping.
 If they are comfortable with you having a key to their office, be sure to request one right away (see also Keys section).
 Many instructors are also willing to share their office when they are on leave.
 You can find out through the division (or asking around) to figure out who might be interested in sharing their office while they are away. - 3.
 EMPTY CLASSROOMS: If you can find an empty classroom, you can hold office hours there.
 This will not give you a storage space, just a space to meet with students. - 4.
-ON-CAMPUS: You can also coordinate meeting times and places with students on campus.
-These places might be too noisy and again, no storage, but they are a last resort.
+ON-CAMPUS: You can also coordinate meeting times and places with students in the cafeteria or in Le Café.
 We do not recommend meeting with students off campus. - 5.
-Apply for a locker and or a desk with or without a computer in the Baldwin Winery.
+Apply for a locker and a desk with or without a computer in the Baldwin Winery.
 You can get this by submitting the Intent-to-Participate form and asking for space in the Baldwin Winery.
 First come, first served.